SNAP Benefits in Maryland: How to Apply and Qualify

 What Can You Buy with SNAP Benefits?

-Your SNAP benefits are designed to help you buy food for your household.
-You can purchase a wide range of grocery items that are considered staples for a healthy diet.
-Eligible items include:
+Your SNAP benefits are designed to help you buy staple foods for your household.
+You can use your EBT card to purchase a variety of groceries that form the foundation of a healthy diet, ensuring you and your family have access to nutritious meals.

 • Fruits and vegetables